 “We are done for today’s demonstrations,” Gloria announced.

 “Jesus, you are now a teacher.”
 Jesus looked at Brad, “Teach all your friends.
 And when they can stop 10 tennis balls like you did in a row then come to us and we will give out yellow lanyards to you to promote them.”

 “What is your goal in all this?”
 Poncho asked.

 “To make this community afraid of NO ONE!”
 Tony shared.

 “We have against us, 250 to 300 paid gunmen that do the dirty work of the seven Drug Lords.”
 Poncho informed, “We call them riders.”

-Jess made an announcement, “Who wants to learn how to do this?”
-There was hundreds of “I DO” in Spanish.
+Jesus made an announcement, “Who wants to learn how to do this?”
+There were hundreds of “I DO” in Spanish.

 “Poncho and Maria, sometimes when a wrong is being committed, it requires the community to come together to solve it!”
 Tony shared, “We are giving you the tools and knowledge to do that.”

 “Poncho look at what they have done today.
 We are not hungry.
 Our son can point to a bucket and fill it with good water.
 He can stop things with his mind.
 I can see, and our son is healthy for the first time in his life.
 Our baby is starting to giggle.
 What did you expect when you got up this morning?”
 Maria laughed, “I know you prayed, is this not some of what you asked for?”